eea/eea.similarity/README.rst

 Introduction
 ============

+EEA Similarity is a `Plone`_ add-on which provides content suggestions based on similarity scores to a search string.
+It uses NLP algorithms like TF-IDF (frequency–inverse document frequency) and LSI (Latent Semantic Indexing).

-EEA Similarity provides cosine-based suggestions to a search string.
-Initial use is to provide a list of possible duplicates when adding content (based on the entered title)
+Initial use case is to provide a list of possible duplicates when adding content (based on the entered title).

 .. contents::